 The pagoda was constructed jointly by the town people and surrounded town’s for the Golden Jubilee (50 years of reign) of His Majesty the King Bhumibol Adulyadej.

 It is a must-visit.
 Your long trudge up would be rewarded with stunning murals and panorama view of the sea, coconut plantations and bright white curved beaches stretching for kilometers.

 This site is near to Baan Krut, south of Hua Hin and set on a hill-top with panoramic views over the ocean, bays and beaches.
 The number 50 features strongly in this temple’s architecture as well as the number 9; in recognition of dedication of the site to the late King.

 The design was provided by M.R.
 Mitraroon Kasamsri, who was an architect of the Royal Household.
-The main building is a square with sides that are 50 meters long and features 9 Chedi (spires).
+The main building is a square with sides that are 50 metres long and features 9 Chedi (spires).
 After driving up the steep entry road.
 The first encounter is with the huge golden Buddha statue named Kiti Sirichai.

 The Buddha is in a meditation position, sitting cross-legged position facing the ocean.
 The statue is also known as ‘Big Buddha’ (Long Poa Yai).
 At the base you will also see the Personal Standard of Queen Sirikit.
 The next ‘encounter’ is with the two rather imposing and menacing guards before a climb up the staircase towards the main temple building.

 It’s well worth this climb to gain access to the temple with even more expansive views from the many portals facing each direction and walls displaying murals showing scenes from Thai history and pictures showing royal visitors to the temples over the years.